AWKruijt/JT-RCI/README.md

 plot”,
              addInfoLegend = c(“yes”, “classcounts”, “JTcrit”, “no”))

-These parameters can also be passed directly into a call on JTRCI() (see examples below)
+The plot parameters can also be passed directly into a call on JTRCI() (see examples below)

 #